-The process is initiated and managed by school administrators who have received VTRA training from the Canadian Center for Threat Assessment and Trauma Response.
+The process is initiated and managed by school administrators who have received VTRA training from the Center for Trauma Informed Practices.

 Duty to Report